ionic-team/capacitor-site/docs-md/basics/workflow.md

 npm install @capacitor/android@latest
 ```

-Note: If you don't want to risk to introduce breaking changes, use `npm update @capacitor/package-name` instead of `@latest` as `update` respects semver.
+Note: If you don't want to risk introducing breaking changes, use `npm update @capacitor/package-name` instead of `@latest` as `update` respects semantic versioning.